 In this #DataTalk, we had a chance to talk with Barry Libert about ways artificial intelligence is changing the financial services industry.
-If you have suggestions for future topics — or would like to be featured as a guest — contact Mike Delgado.

 Mike Delgado: Hello and welcome to Experian’s weekly DataTalk, a show featuring some of the smartest people working in data science, as well as thought leaders leading the industry.
 Today we’re very excited to feature Barry Libert.
 He’s the CEO of OpenMatters and a strategic advisor for some of the biggest global brands, like Goldman Sachs, Microsoft, GE and ESPN.
 Barry is also a best-selling author and has written for the New York Times, Wall Street Journal, Financial Times, Harvard Business Review and many others.
 Barry, it’s an honor to have you in our chat today.